 How long does it take to produce cremation diamonds from ashes?

-Yellow cremation diamonds from ashes take only three to four months to be created.
-On the other hand, blue and colorless cremation diamonds from ashes take longer with five to eight months.
+Yellow cremation diamonds from ashes take only five to six months to be created.
+On the other hand, blue and colorless cremation diamonds from ashes take longer with seven to ten months.

 EverDear & Co.’s cremation diamonds from ashes are just like natural diamonds.

 To prove that the diamonds we produce are genuine, EverDear & Co. issues a certificate of authenticity for our cremation diamonds from ashes.
 This certifies the following:

 - The carbon source of the cremation diamond

 - The 4Cs grading of the cremation diamond